Roy Heather

-Heather appeared in various British television shows, usually in small roles, including Edge of Darkness, Poirot, The Legacy of Reginald Perrin, Birds of a Feather, Hi-De-Hi, Bottom, The Green Green Grass, The Bill and an episode of series 10 of BBC sitcom My Family.
-He appeared as a nameless old man in the Al Murray/Richard Herring programme Time Gentlemen Please.
+Heather appeared in various British television shows, usually in small roles, including Edge of Darkness, Poirot, The Legacy of Reginald Perrin, Birds of a Feather, Hi-de-Hi!, Bottom, The Green Green Grass, The Bill and an episode of series 10 of BBC sitcom My Family.
+He regularly appeared as the nameless old man in the Sky One sitcom Time Gentlemen Please written by Al Murray and Richard Herring.
 He also attended fan conventions for Only Fools and Horses.

 Death

 Heather died in Purbrook, Hampshire from undisclosed causes on 3 September 2014.
 He was 79 years old.